 Claiming Them for Their Own

-According to The Washington Post, this is kind of what Putin is doing in Russia but on a much larger scale.
-His country is refusing to return 400 passenger jets that they have leased from foreign companies, and the jets are worth billions of dollars.
+According to The Washington Post, this is what Putin is doing in Russia but on a much larger scale.
+His country refuses to return 400 passenger jets that they have leased from foreign companies, which are worth billions of dollars.
 In mid-March, Moscow passed a law allowing their airlines to put leased aircraft from foreign nations on Russia’s aircraft register.
 As a result, the Russians have ceased paying for them.
 That’s significant because almost half of all Russian commercial aircraft are leased from other nations.

-In early March of 2022, according to Russian state news agency TASS as reported through The Wall Street Journal, Putin signed the law which allowed the nation to keep foreign aircraft for use on domestic flights only.
+In early March of 2022, according to Russian state news agency TASS, as The Wall Street Journal reported, Putin signed the law allowing the nation to keep foreign aircraft for use on domestic flights only.
 Perhaps he thought they might be re-seized by their rightful owners if they were flown out of his country.

 As of this writing, Russian airlines are refusing to return the aircraft along with (literal) tons of aircraft parts they leased from Western companies to their rightful owners.
 Instead, the rightful owners are being forced to file insurance claims for the withheld equipment to the tune of about $10 billion.
 That’s right, someone will pay for what they took, and it will not be the Russian government.

 Risto Maeots is Estonia’s chief executive officer of an aviation servicing company.
 His business has been unable to recover several engines from Russia.
 He commented to The Washington Post,

 “Sanctions may be serving the long-term purpose of isolating Russia, but in the short term, they weren’t as painful as they were meant to be.
 For all the attention given to the seizure of yachts belonging to Russia’s oligarchs, what happens with the aircraft is of far greater import.”